johnae/spook/README.md

    -w <dir>, --dir <dir> Expects the path to working directory - overrides the default of using wherever spook was launched -f <file>, --file <file>
                          Expects a path to a moonscript file - this runs the script within the context of spook, skipping the default behavior completely
+   -s                    In entr mode, start the given utility immediately without waiting for changes first - can't be used with -o
-   -h, --help            Show this help message and exit.
+   -o                    In entr mode, exit immediately after running utility - can't be used with -s -h, --help            Show this help message and exit.

 For more see https://github.com/johnae/spook